howdyai/botkit/packages/docs/core.md

 ## Organize Your Bot Code

-// TODO: talk about the yeoman template and starter kits

-We recommend bundling your bot's features into simple JavaScript modules, and then loading them into your app using `controller.loadModules('path/to/modules')`.
+The [recommended application structure](advanced.md#anatomy-of-a-botkit-app) can created quickly by using the [Yeoman Generator](index.md#install-botkit) or one of the remixable starter kits.

+A Botkit application usually has 2 main components: a main app file called `bot.js` where Botkit is configured, and a folder of modules that get automatically loaded into the application.

+The bot's features - all of the stuff involved in defining trigger patterns, dialogs, custom middlewares and handlers - are organized into JavaScript modules, and then loaded into the app using [controller.loadModules()](reference/core.md#loadmodules).
+Each feature file should contain only the code required for a specific feature.
+This will help to keep the project code well organized and modular.

-Make sure your modules follow the form below:
+The feature modules follow the form below:

 ```javascript
 module.exports = function(controller) {